nnellans/ado-pipelines-guide/README.md

     strategy:
       canary:
         increments: [10,20] # deploy to 10% and verify success, then deploy to 20% and verify success, if everything is good then deploy again to 100%
+        preDeploy: # executed once
+        deploy: # executed with each iteration
+        routeTraffic: # executed with each iteration
+        postRouteTraffic: # executed with each iteration
+        on:
+          failure:
+          success:

 # defining a Job template
 stages: